 The way the plants seed is another source of confusion.
 True perennials grow from the same root system year after year.
 Flowering bulbs are a perfect example.
 Tulips grow each year from bulbs that become dormant but do not die.
 Flowering shrubs or vines are another example.
 Wisteria and lilac blossom from stems that lose their leaves in the winter but do not die to the ground.

 The roots of annual plants die each year, but the plants produce seeds that gardeners collect and sow the following season.
 Most vegetable plants fall into this category.
 Some annuals produce seeds that fall to the ground and grow the next year without any intervention or help from a gardener.
 The new plants grow in the same area, and it may seem as though the same plants are coming back year after year.
 The reality, however, is that new plants are growing from seed in the same general location.
 These types of plants are called self-seeding, and some plants that are sold as perennials are really self-seeding annuals.
-Vendors often label self-seeding annuals as perennials because consumers are more likely to purchase plants that come back year after year.
+Vendors often label self-seeding annuals as perennials, like the Purple Coneflower, because consumers are more likely to purchase plants that come back year after year.

 When a gardener knows what plants are truly perennial for the region, a beautiful perennial garden can easily be designed based on plant heights, bloom or foliage colors, and expected blooming periods.
 Taller plants should be kept along rear borders or planted in the center of flowering beds.
 This allows them to be enjoyed without obscuring the view or smaller plants in front of or surrounding them.
 Perennials bloom during different months, so be sure to plan accordingly.
 A garden full of daffodils is beautiful for a month or two in the early spring but quite dull for the remaining 10 months of the year.
 Gardens should be planted with perennials that bloom sequentially so that new flowers appear as other types of bloom fade.